salabim/peek/readme.md

 # Implementation details

 Although not important for using the package, here are some implementation details:
-* peek.py contains the complete source of the asttokens and executing packages, in order to offer the required source lookups, without any dependencies
+* peek.py contains the complete source of the asttokens, executing and six packages, in order to offer the required source lookups, without any dependencies
 * peek.py contains the complete source of pprint as of Python 3.13 in order to support the sort_dicts and underscore_numbers parameter
 * in order to support using peek() as a decorator and a context manager, peek caches the complete source of